What is Hyperbole? Examples & Definition in Literature

 Here, Twain combines some realistic fear responses (physically shaking and anxiously looking around) with over-the-top comparisons.
 He may have been scared, but his shaking is nothing like an actual earthquake; and it’s unlikely his entire body was shaking in this way.
 Similarly, young Twain was certainly looking around the new world, but the image he paints of eyes sticking out so that he could hang his hat from them is so cartoonish that it could be right out of a Looney Tunes short!
 In this way, Twain portrays his own fear and awe with hyperbole so unbelievable it makes the short sentence quite funny.

-As a literary device, exaggeration should always move the story forward.
-Selective use of exaggeration helps authors develop narratives and characters in an organic and entertaining way.
+In writing, exaggerated statements should always move the narrative forward.
+Selective use of this literary device helps authors develop narratives and characters in an organic, entertaining way.

-The primary difference between hyperbole and exaggeration is that mere exaggeration is meant to make something seem better or worse than it really is, while hyperbole relies on its unrealistic overexaggeration in order to make a larger point.
+The primary difference between hyperbole and exaggeration is that mere exaggeration is meant to make something seem better or worse than it really is—sometimes we see this being called “tall tales.”
+By definition, hyperbole relies on its unrealistic overexaggeration in order to make a larger point.

 In literature, what a character exaggerates can affect how the reader perceives him.
 A character exaggerating how hard he worked may seem like someone unscrupulous but who wants more respect.
 A character exaggerating that a hard task was “no big deal,” by contrast, will come across as noble and possibly self-sacrificing.
 Whatever the writer or character exaggerates, though, we understand that standard exaggeration is relatively mild.

 Hyperbole, by contrast, is over-the-top and unrealistic.
-As we noted before, nobody saying they’re “hungry enough to eat a horse” actually plans to eat an actual horse.
-However, expressing their hunger in this way helps underscore how hungry they really are.
+As we noted before, nobody saying they’re “I’m so hungry I could eat a horse” actually plans to eat an actual horse.
+However, expressing their hunger in this way helps underscore how they’re really feeling.
 Similarly, writers using hyperbole are hoping to use stylized expressions to heighten or enhance a particular feeling.

 Another way of looking at this is that all hyperbole is exaggeration but not all exaggeration is hyperbole.
 Rather, hyperbole must be characterized by it being over-the-top and unbelievable on the face of it.